emmanuelparadis/allMST/Readme.md

 For another approach on the same problem:

 Takeo Yamada, Seiji Kataoka & Kohtaro Watanabe (2010) Listing all the minimum spanning trees in an undirected graph. *International Journal of Computer Mathematics* **87**: 3175-3185.
 Doi: [10.1080/00207160903329699](https://doi.org/10.1080/00207160903329699).

+A manuscript has been submitted with details and more references.

 ## Implementation and Installation